camping/reststop/README.txt

   render(:foo, :XML)

-See the render() method documentation for usage info.
+See the Camping#render method documentation for usage info.

 <b>3.
 Nice URLs to bring it all together:</b>